 - The caller doesn’t give you time to think, tries to stop you speaking to a family member or friend or is insistent and makes you feel uncomfortable.

 - The caller asks you to transfer money to a new account for fraud reasons.

 - They phone to ask for your 4-digit card PIN or your online banking password.
 Even if they ask you to give it to them by tapping into the telephone keypad rather than saying the numbers out loud, this is a scam.

 - They ask you to withdraw money to hand over to them for safe-keeping.

 - They may say that you are a victim of fraud and offer to send a courier to your home to collect your cash, PIN, payment card or cheque book.

 Criminals don’t just try and contact you by phone and text, they also ‘phish’, contacting you by email too.
 So always be suspicious of unsolicited emails that are supposedly from your bank or some other trusted organisation because the address can easily be faked.
-Never automatically click on any links they contain either, not before stopping to check if they seem genuine first.
+Never click on any links they contain either, not before stopping to check if they seem genuine first.

 7 ways to spot an email you’ve been sent is a scam: